Is an affordable small business website really what you need?

-- Are they professionally written?
+- Is it professionally written?

-- Are they professionally designed?
+- Is it professionally designed?

 - Does your budget website include even basic On-Page SEO… or more advanced (and time-consuming) Off-Page SEO and Local SEO?